mikewgd/console-log/README.md

 Console Log
 ==========

 A simple script that makes debugging easier on browsers that do not support console and viewing the log on mobile/tablet devices.
 The script overwrites the console object and the log function.
-Each calling of console.log gets inserted into an <li> element.
+Each calling of console.log gets inserted into an list item element.

 ### Implementation